What is an FHA 203(k) Loan?

 FHA 203(k) Loan Requirements

-Unlike other types of FHA refinance, the initial mortgage doesn’t need to be an FHA loan to refinance with an FHA 203k rehab loan.
+Unlike some other types of FHA refinances, you don’t have to have an existing FHA mortgage use a FHA 203k rehab loan.
 As this loan allows home repair and renovation costs to be wrapped in with the refinance of the home, homeowners should anticipate additional requirements to obtain lending.

 Benefits of FHA 203(k) Loans